jywei/coinjar_tracker/README.md

 ## 🚀 Optional Enhancements (Not Implemented)

 The original challenge included several optional enhancements.
-I chose to implement **Performance Optimizations** (caching and pagination), but here are the other enhancements and how we would approach implementing them:
+I chose to implement **Performance Optimizations** (caching and pagination), but here are the other enhancements and how I would approach implementing them:

 ### 1. Price Alerts
 **Description**: Allow users to set price thresholds and notify when crossed